-The Fifth Circuit affirmed, stressing the "three broad fiduciary duties" required by corporate officers and directors under Texas law: "the duty of care . . . of loyalty, and . . . of obedience."
-As in Delaware, they "owe fiduciary duties to the corporation-not the corporation's creditors."
+The Fifth Circuit affirmed, stressing the "three broad fiduciary duties" required by corporate officers and directors under Texas law: "the duty of care . . . of loyalty, and . . . of obedience.
+Id. at 7.
+As in Delaware, they "owe fiduciary duties to the corporation - not the corporation's creditors."
+Id.
 Finally, the "business judgment rule in Texas generally protects corporate officers and directors, who owe fiduciary duties to the corporation, from liability for acts that are within the honest exercise of their business judgment and discretion."
+Id., at 7-8.
 Courts therefore, "will not interfere with decisions made by . . . officers or directors based on allegations of mismanagement, neglect, or abuse of discretion."
+Id. at 8.
 Nor do they typically "intervene in corporate affairs unless officers or directors commit acts that are ultra vires, fraudulent, or oppressive to minority shareholder rights."
+Id.
 The Court of Appeals rejected the trustee's claims that the authorization of stock dividends and bonuses was "grossly negligent," an argument that would take them out of the protection of the business judgment rule.
-So
+Id. at 9.

-Stock Dividends
+1. Stock Dividends.
 Failing to "distinguish between the different roles and responsibilities of the Officers and Directors," the trustee had failed "to allege with specificity which [officers or directors] authorized the . . ." dividend payment."
+Id.
 Nor did the trustee "explain why the stock dividend payment would 'necessarily harm' [the debtor's] 'long-term viability and any chance of emerging from bankruptcy."
-In other words, the trustee "failed to plead any facts explaining why [the] stock dividend payment necessarily harmed the corporation itself-the entity to which [they] owed a fiduciary duty."33
+Id.
+In other words, the trustee "failed to plead any facts explaining why [the] stock dividend payment necessarily harmed the corporation itself - the entity to which [they] owed a fiduciary duty."
+Id. at 10.